LeonKuhne/F-Project/readme.md

 - refactor: improve coupling/cohesioun of views & ctrls
 - fix: currently applying a group to a node doesn't change the root node
 - fix: ALL children of a group till the ends should update when a group saves
+- fix: tab should indent at current index, not at end of file
+- fix: deleting a group deletes everything

 # UI Enhancements | v2.0